THE KILLING -

 As far as location goes, that Kubrick chose a motel across from a motorcycle dealership advertising Ariel is significant as it takes us back to the dramatic influence The Tempest had on Fear and Desire, in which Ariel's song is twice quoted, once correctly but incorrectly paraphrased the first time.
 I've written of that extensively in the analysis on Fear and Desire and won't return to it at this moment, but the error made is important.
 Also, there's a chess scene in The Tempest that figures into it.
 I will approach these ideas again in the 4th section of this analysis.

-With the chess club we may have a discreet reference to 42 (the street of the original chess club, and he has too mirroring here when Johnny enters), which becomes important with Nikki dying at exactly 4:24.
+With the chess club we may have a discreet reference to 42, the chess club upon which this one was modeled being on 42nd street.
+In the chess club, we saw Johnny mirrored, Nikki will die at exactly 4:24.

 We see numbers on the inside of the door in Johnny's motel room.
-78 x 29 is written on the door.
+78 x 29 is written.
 Now what is 78 x 29 going to be but the size of the door.
 I wondered if perhaps that plays into he 2 missing screen doors and wondered what would happen if we multiplied 78 x 29 x 2 (as there are two missing doors).
 The sum happens to be 4524.
 Is that intentional or not?
 For in reverse it brings back in 42 and 54, the numbers we have been looking at in the two previous sections.
 But I think that's a bit of a stretch, actually.
 There are much more important things to consider.

 Very briefly, only for an instant, we see a man outside the window.
 He steps into the frame as Johnny hides the violin, the camera panning right and immediately moving away from him.
 I can accept this as possibly an error, but...